MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [^1350]: There are some companies with agents meant to be deployed on EC2s that do not offer a VPC endpoint, [perhaps](https://sso.tax/) a [wall](https://fido.fail/) of [shame](https://github.com/SummitRoute/imdsv2_wall_of_shame#imdsv2-wall-of-shame) can be made.

 The following is a graph, [generated with Python](https://gist.github.com/MajinBuuOnSecurity/361a0bac8e65432a567d5d157d2524d5).
-As you can see at e.g. 20 VPCs you'd need to be sending over 55 TB for centralized egress to be more expensive, it only gets more worth while the more VPCs you add.
+As you can see at e.g. 20 VPCs you'd need to be sending over 55 TB for centralized egress to be more expensive, it only gets more worthwhile the more VPCs you add.
 ![alt text](https://i.imgur.com/fxKEToY.png)

 See [the FAQ](#can-you-walk-through-the-cost-details-around-option-1) for a verbose example.